TimoGo/BoseSoundtouch/README.md

 # BoseSoundtouch
-use Bose Soundtouch without the app for privacy reasons
+how to use Bose Soundtouch without the app for privacy reasons

 Initial setup without App